sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

     > If the order number is found in Excel, i.e. the condition is **True**, set the variable using **Set Variable Value** activity that is a **Data Management Activity**.

-6. To add set variable Value:
+6. To add Set Variable Value:
     - Click on the canvas.
     - In Automation Details search for the activity **Set Variable Value**.
     - Drag and Drop the activity into the canvas.